Top 10 Crypto Wallets Compared

 Hot Wallets:

 An example of a hot wallet might be one that’s attached to a browser or on an exchange.
 The benefit is that it’s always online and accessible at any time.
-In many cases, hot wallets are also easier to use and a bit more user-friendly.
+Often, hot wallets are also easier to use and a bit more user-friendly.
 For example, if you’ve forgotten your password on a hot wallet on an exchange, you can go through the process of “Forgot My Password” and regain access to your account.
 On the downside, since they’re connected to the internet, there is always a small risk of your wallet being hacked.
 There have been instances of exchanges being hacked and/or going under, and then funds might be permanently lost.

 Cold Wallets: